 Check out our favorite small town near Asheville!
 Ride the train on the Great Smoky Mountains Railroad before you explore their downtown shops and galleries or paddleboard down the river.
-Nearby Deep Creek in Great Smoky Mountains National Park features camping, hiking, trout fishing and the uber popular tubing.
+Nearby Deep Creek in Great Smokies features camping, hiking, trout fishing and the popular tubing.
 Raft the Nantahala River.
 And that's just the beginning!

 Soak away your stress in a private hot tub under a canopy of trees, dip into an invigorating cold plunge and relax in the cedar sauna.
 After your soak, get a customized massage and a variety of treatments.
 Loctated just ten minutes from downtown Asheville.

-In addition to the big winery at Biltmore, visit a dozen wineries in western North Carolina and taste their wines while enjoying the beautiful scenery at their vineyards.
+In addition to the big winery at Biltmore, visit more than a dozen wineries in western North Carolina and taste their wines while enjoying the beautiful scenery at their vineyards.

 Relax and rejuvenate as you get pampered at a spa.
 From natural hot springs to world-class destination spas, there are plenty of choices.
 We have been a destination for wellness for centuries.
 Also find a mecca for holistic and alternative wellness.